sfi0zy/sfi0zy.github.io/_posts/2017-03-19-three-dots-spinner.markdown

 thumb: "/images/837781cca65246f18477729b4bf78e48.jpg"
 ---

-This is a simple spinner with interesting effects.
+This is a simple spinner with some interesting effects.
 It can be used as full-page loading indicator.

-{% include codepen.html hash="aJVGOd" height="430" %}
+{% include codepen.html hash="aJVGOd" %}